Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Dangers of Long-Term Club Drug Use

 Many people only use club drugs when they go partying on the weekend.
-But some may become addicted and start using these drugs every day.
+However, some may become addicted and start using these drugs every day.
 This can lead to internal organ damage, especially to the liver, which is the organ that metabolizes drugs.
 The heart, lungs, and kidneys are also vulnerable to these drugs.
 The brain may sustain permanent negative changes and cognitive decline.

 Mixing Club Drugs with Other Drugs